Return to Index

 - Exercise regularly—Moderate exercise helps with weight control and overall well-being.

 Gastroesophageal reflux disease (GERD).
-The Merck Manual Professional Edition.
+Merck Manual Professional Version.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal%5Fdisorders/esophageal%5Fand%5Fswallowing%5Fdisorders/gastroesophageal%5Freflux%5Fdisease%5Fgerd.html.
 Updated May 2014.
 Accessed March 2, 2015.

 - Reviewer: Daus Mahnke, MD